-It’s been awhile since we checked in with the team at independent trading desk Accordant Media, so I was delighted when Founder-CEO Art Muldoon offered a scoop on their third-quarter marketplace report.
-It doesn’t make up for raiding former Real-Time Daily Editor Tyler Loechner, but we’ll take our scoops anywhere they come from.
-Seriously, the report has some key insights.
+It’s been a while since we checked in with the team at independent trading desk Accordant Media, so I was delighted when Founder-CEO Art Muldoon offered a scoop on the company's third-quarter marketplace report.
+The report has some key insights.

 You can read about the main one here, but the other big one comes from Accordant’s “spotlight” on “viewability.”
 Yeah, I know that sounds redundant, but the sidebar really does shed light on the subject.

 Basically, According conducted a side-by-side analysis of four Media Rating Council accredited viewability measurement firms.
 The Accordant team, being the gentlemen and gentle ladies they are, didn’t name names, but anyone checking the MRC’s accreditation roster would find that they include comScore, DoubleVerify, Integral Ad Science and Moat.

 It’s not news that they each utilize different methods that produce different results, but the Accordant analysis sought to control for that with as many apples-to-apples as possible.
 The result looks more like fruit salad.

 Basically, Accordant controlled by comparing the four vendors results against the same exact impressions rendered in actual real-time market trading.
 The result: Overall, the vendors only agreed on viewable impressions about 30% of the time, and when evaluating them based on the same exact impression, they only agreed 3.2% of the time.

 While that’s not exactly an indictment on each vendor’s methods or accuracy, it does point out that viewability is still very much in the eye of the beholder.